Teaching and exam

 Supervisor lists

 Every semester, a supervisor list is published for the students before they register for the project, i.e., bachelor's project, master's thesis, project-based internship, etc. It is required of all lecturers at ECON to be on the list to participate in the joint task of supervising the many students in our study programmes.
 If you want to be removed from the list a certain semester due to other obligations, it must be approved be your section head.
-Please notice that for MSc in Business Economics and Auditing (AUD), the process is different and will be handled by the Director of Studies, Frank Thinggaard, and the study administrator.

 The study administrators will call for input for the topics on the list, normally during August/September and March.